enkidevs/curriculum/javascript/ecmascript-2015/destructuring/destructuring-part-3.md

 //x=1, y=2, z=3;
 ```

-If you don’t want to assign all values from the source object simply leave them out!
+If you don't want to assign all values from the source object simply leave them out!

 Below we will ignore the second (200) value: